All our templates are legally vetted, and can be signed electronically.

 Whether you’re a newbie or a guru in the freelance world, it’s never easy to convince your prospective clients that you’re the perfect fit for the job.
 The fact that they’ve never worked with you before makes it even more difficult.
-However, with a strong virtual assistant proposal, you can beat the odds and win some of the best projects.
+However, with a strong virtual assistant proposal, you can beat the odds and sign virtual assistant contract templates for some of the best projects.

 If done right, a great freelance proposal goes a long way to attract potential clients to your freelance business.
 Even then, writing a virtual assistant proposal isn’t a walk in the park.
 Well, you don’t need some special skills to do it, but it needs time and commitment.